-Criteria JORC Code explanation Commentary Specification of the grid system used.
-Quality and adequacy of topographic control.
-A north-seeking gyro, DeviAligner, has been used to precisely orientate the first three drillholes at Middagshvile, the rest have been aligned using a compass and digital spirit level.
-The following projected coordinate grid systems are used on the project: WGS 1984 UTM 32N.
+Criteria JORC Code explanation Commentary • Quality and adequacy of topographic control. first three drillholes at Middagshvile, the rest have been aligned using a compass and digital spirit level.The following projected coordinate grid systems are used on the project: WGS 1984 UTM 32N.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Current drillholes at Skuterud are designed to test understanding potential continuity and northward extension of known mineralised horizons, as well as check the remaining untested SkyTEM Maxwell plates.
+Current drillholes at Skuterud are designed to test potential continuity and northward extension of known mineralised horizons, as well as check the remaining untested SkyTEM Maxwell plates.
 These holes may later be factored into a resource estimation but are primarily designed as exploration boreholes to further define drill targets for a future resource.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Current drilling by Kuniko at Skuterud utilised core orientation and tighter spacing to better understand the structural and geological framework of mineralisation and host rocks in order to better assess and create an accurate geological model and a potential resource model.
-Sample security The measures taken to ensure sample security.
+Sample security • The measures taken to ensure sample security.
 All 2023 core is stored at Kuniko's own storage facility.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Kuniko's sampling techniques and available data have been reviewed both internally and reviewed by an external consultant during February 2023.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data. • Kuniko's sampling techniques and available data have been reviewed both internally and reviewed by an external consultant during February 2023.
 An external consultant's report by GeoVista AB in March '23 concluded that "the company works fully in accordance with what is currently considered as best industry practise.".